lxs602/Chinese-Mandarin-Dictionaries/README.md

 <br>https://github.com/peterolson/chinese-lexicon
 <br><br>

-# Tatoeba Chinese-English Vocabulary<br>
+## Tatoeba Chinese-English Vocabulary
 <b>About 說明 / 说明</b><br>
 A Chinese-English vocabulary, from sentences submitted to tatoeba.org.
 Dowloaded December 2020, with 47969 phrases.
 “Tatoeba is a collection of sentences and translations.
 It's collaborative, open, free and even addictive.” (from the tatoeba website) <br><br>NB.
 To list all the sentences with audio, search for the term ‘audio’.<br><br>Chinese words segmented using <a href=https://github.com/fxsjy/jieba>jieba</a>.
 Thanks also to <a href=https://digitalwords.net/anki/tatoeba-audio/index.eng.html>"Generating Anki decks with audio from the Tatoeba Project"</a>, accessed December 2020.  <br>
 <br><b>Licence 許可證 / 许可证</b>
 <br><a href=https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/Tatoeba%20Chinese-English%20Vocabulary/Licence%20-%20CC%20BY%202.0%20FR>CC BY 2.0 FR<a/><br>
 <br><br>

-# 新华字典 Xīnhuá Zìdiǎn character dictionary
+## 新华字典 Xīnhuá Zìdiǎn character dictionary
 <b>About 說明 / 说明</b><br>
 ...
 <br><br><br>

-# 數字輸入法 Chinese Input Methods
+## 數字輸入法 Chinese Input Methods
 <b>About 說明 / 说明</b><br>
 A compilation of freely avaialble Chinese input method codes, as listed in this <a href=https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/%E6%95%B8%E5%AD%97%E8%BC%B8%E5%85%A5%E6%B3%95%20Chinese%20Input%20Methods/%E6%95%B8%E5%AD%97%E8%BC%B8%E5%85%A5%E6%B3%95%20Chinese%20Input%20Methods%20-%20comparison%20table.md>table</a> or <a href=https://chinese.stackexchange.com/questions/43465/incomplete-list-of-free-chinese-input-methods-in-current-use/43924#43924>here</a>.